legendlc/gan-with-mindspore/README.md

-# Make Your First GAN With PyTorch
+# Make Your First GAN With MindSpore

 python notebooks accompanying the book: [Make Your First GAN With PyTorch](https://www.amazon.com/dp/B085RNKXPD)